IWM Duxford Airshows 2026: Europe’s Premier Aviation Heritage Events

 The emotional centerpiece of Duxford’s calendar commemorates the aerial battle that changed history.
 Spitfires, Hurricanes, and when available, Luftwaffe aircraft recreate the skies of 1940 over the very airfield where the battle was fought.

-The finale—multiple Spitfires in formation—creates moments that reduce grown veterans to tears.
+The finale — multiple Spitfires in formation — creates moments that reduce grown veterans to tears.
 This is aviation heritage at its most powerful.

 VE Day Flying Day (May 9)

 Opening the season, VE Day commemorates the end of the war in Europe.
-The program emphasizes Allied aircraft and victory celebrations, setting tone for the summer ahead.
+The program emphasizes Allied aircraft and victory celebrations, setting the tone for summer ahead.

 The Americans Flying Day (July 24)

-Dedicated to American aviation and the shared US-UK history at Duxford, this event features American types including P-51 Mustangs, B-17 Flying Fortresses when available, and other aircraft that flew from British bases during WWII.
+Dedicated to American aviation and shared US-UK history at Duxford, this event features American types including P-51 Mustangs, B-17 Flying Fortresses when available, and other aircraft that flew from British bases during WWII.

 Heritage Flight with A-10, P-51, F-22 and F-35